 As we saw in the first section, PHP translation using arrays is straightforward.
 However, as the system scales, maintaining translation arrays becomes cumbersome.

-That’s where the GNU gettext system comes in—a widely used localization method across many programming languages, including PHP, Python, and C++.
+That’s where the gettext Python system comes in—a widely used localization method across many programming languages, including PHP, Python, and C++.
 With gettext, it’s easy to keep locale files in sync with codebase changes.

 Let’s build a small example to demonstrate PHP localization using gettext.
 Before diving in, you’ll need to set up your environment as described in the manual.